Duke of Teck

-The title was recreated in 1871 by King Karl I of Württemberg for his cousin Francis, who as the product of a morganatic marriage had lost his right to titles of nobility as a member of the House of Württemberg.
+The title was recreated in 1871 by King Charles I of Württemberg for his cousin Francis, who as the product of a morganatic marriage did not have a right to titles of nobility as a member of the House of Württemberg.
 His descendants settled in the United Kingdom and married into the British royal family.

 The first House of Teck

 Adalbert I, son of Conrad I, Duke of Zähringen, inherited his father's Swabian possessions around Teck Castle between Kirchheim and Owen.
 After the death of his brother Berthold IV in 1186, Adalbert adopted the title of "Duke of Teck".
 His descendant, Conrad II, became a candidate for the election as king of the Romans upon the death of King Rudolf I in 1291, but was slain the following year, probably by agents of his opponent Siegfried of Westerburg, Archbishop of Cologne.

 In the 13th century, the family divided into the lines of Teck-Oberndorf and Teck-Owen.
 The dukes of Teck-Oberndorf died out in 1363 and Frederick of Teck-Owen sold their possessions to the counts of Hohenberg.
 In 1365, the dukes of Teck-Owen came into the possession of Mindelheim but had to sell their lands around Castle Teck to the counts of Württemberg in 1381.
 The last member of that line, Louis of Teck, Patriarch of Aquileia from 1412, died in 1439.

 In 1495, Holy Roman Emperor Maximilian I elevated Count Eberhard von Württemberg to the status of reigning duke (herzog) of Württemberg, also granting him the defunct title of "Duke of Teck".
 However, the title was not borne independently by any member or branch of that dynasty.
 Eventually, in 1806, the dignity was renounced by Frederick upon his elevation as king.